Engee documentation

 Details

-The flat zone voltage defines the gate bias that must be applied to achieve a flat zone state on the silicon surface.
-It is possible to use this parameter to arbitrarily shift the threshold voltage due to differences in material yield performance and trapped charges at the interface or oxide.
+Flat zone voltage determines the gate offset that must be applied to achieve a flat zone state on the silicon surface.
+You can use this parameter to arbitrarily shift the threshold voltage due to differences in the output of the materials, as well as due to trapped charges at the interface or oxide.
 However, in practice, it is usually recommended to first change the threshold voltage using the Body factor and Surface potential at strong inversion parameters, and use this parameter only for fine tuning.

 Default value